thrly/scry/README.md

 # _"scry a card, planeswalker..."_

-a simple test to pull cards from [scryfall](https://scryfall.com/docs/api), using python
+a simple test to pull cards and gets stats from [scryfall](https://scryfall.com/docs/api), using python

 ## use